service-mocker/service-mocker/docs/caveats.md

 | `assets/js/index.html` | ✅ |
 | `assets/js/what/ever` | ✅ |

-If you want to override the path restriction, you need to add a `Service-Worker-Allowed` header to the response.
+To override the path restriction, simply add a `Service-Worker-Allowed` header to the response.
 The following is an example of [webpack-dev-server](https://github.com/webpack/webpack-dev-server):

 ```js
 const devServer = new WebpackDevServer(compiler, {